The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 Represent a connection to tattoo history

-Which InkCrafters Tattoo Artists can create Traditional-inspired work?
+Which InkCrafters Tattoo Artists Can Create Traditional-Inspired Work?

 Dylan

-Dylan’s tattoos have the confident linework and clear structure that Traditional tattoos require.
+Dylan’s tattoos showcase the confident linework and clear structure that Traditional tattoos require.
 His work is bold and readable, making him a strong match for clients who want tattoos rooted in classic tattoo foundations.

 CJ Adams